PatrickSUDO/paiwallet/README.md

 - **Spring Boot & Spring Cloud**: For building microservices and the configuration server.
 - **Spring Cloud Netflix**: Eureka for service discovery and Hystrix for fault tolerance.
-- **Hibernate & Spring Data JPA**: For ORM and data access.
+- **Spring Data MongoDB**: For ORM and data access.
 - **Redis**: For caching and session storage.
-- **MongoDB**: NoSQL database for storing transaction logs and notifications.
+- **MongoDB**: NoSQL database for storing user profile, atransaction logs and notifications.
 - **Docker**: For containerizing the microservices.
 - **Elasticsearch & LogStash**: For search capabilities and centralized logging.
 - **Hmily**: For distributed transaction management.